• Home

 Using Playdoh in Preschool Learning Activities

-Incorporating playdoh into preschool learning activities is fun and easy to do.
+Using playdoh in preschool learning activities is fun and easy to do.
 Playdoh mats are one great way to promote learning.
 For instance, playdoh prompts can be used to promote reading or listening comprehension.
 As children are read the prompt, they must focus and pay careful attention to the directions.
 Then, they demonstrate comprehension of those directions when they create something with playdoh on the mat.

 Playdoh mats can be switched out seasonally or for holidays.
 That way children never get tired of doing the same mats over and over.
 Some mats, like these FREE Playdoh Alphabet Mats, can be kept out for year-round enjoyment.